 The clenched fist is a recurrent trope in profiles featuring illustrations.
 It is commonly used to convey unity and solidarity, but it may convey alternative readings when coupled with other symbols (Spierings, 2021).
 This is particularly the case where the clenched fist appears alongside weaponry to convey retribution and retaliation.
 The use of captioning, however, far exceeds the boundaries of flags and clenched fists and accounts for a large proportion of images that blur the lines between memes and traditional propaganda tropes, with the grammar of memes driving these compositions.
-Indeed, the optical character recognition (OCR) applied to the database shows the co-occurrence of images with text (captioning), animals, animations, and drawings, with the variable 'spoof' in Vision API effectively identifying memes in the data.
-Figure 4a shows the President of Turkey Recep Tayyip Erdoğan and the caption 'Shoulder to shoulder we are always together,' followed by the Russian angel and the caption 'Hello, Khokhly (derogatory Russian term for Ukrainians),' and Hugo Chávez, former President of Venezuela, and the caption 'Two eras.
+Indeed, the OCR applied to the database shows the co-occurrence of images with text (captioning), animals, animations, and drawings, with the variable "spoof" in Vision API effectively identifying memes in the data.
+Figure 4a shows the President of Turkey Recep Tayyip Erdoğan and the caption "Shoulder to shoulder we are always together," followed by the Russian angel and the caption "Hello, Khokhly (derogatory Russian term for Ukrainians)," and Hugo Chávez, former President of Venezuela, and the caption "Two eras.
 Two warriors.
-One fight.'
+One fight."
 Figure 4b shows a similar set of illustrations targeting American users.

-Consistent with previous research (Bastos et al., 2023), sensual images of young women are significantly more likely to be deployed in IRA operations targeting American audiences, but also on
+Consistent with previous research (Bastos et al., 2023), sensual images of young women are significantly more likely to be deployed in IRA operations targeting American audiences, but also on Russian domestic propaganda.
+This pattern was also observed in influence operations that targeted Venezuelan domestic audiences.
+Sensual images are also significantly more likely to be deployed in the campaigns TMRC15\APAC\1 and TMRC15\APAC\3, reportedly orchestrated by China, but also in Central America, with the